-The Mainer News Cooperative’s members are: Busby (Editor in Chief), Barry (Editor at Large), Nathan Galvez (Art Director) and regular contributors Samuel James, Phoebe Kolbert, “Tackle Box” Billy Kelley, Robin Rage, Joe Sweeney, Katy Finch, Bob Bergeron, and Dan Zarin.
-Our Advertising Department is staffed by Jesse Galkowski () and Capt.
-Carle Hildreth ().
-Other regular contributors include Zara Boss, Sarah Bouchard, Darren Fishell, Jessie Lacey, Kenneth W. Beek and Tom Major.
+The Mainer News Cooperative’s members are: Busby (Editor in Chief), Nathan Galvez (Art Director), and regular contributors Kenneth W. Beek, Bob Bergeron, Nathan Bernard, Will Chapman, Katy Finch, Samuel James, Phoebe Kolbert, “Tackle Box” Billy Kelley, Jessie Lacey, No Recipe, Andy O’Brien, Joe Sweeney, and Dan Zarin.
+Our Advertising Department is staffed by Jesse Galkowski (email@example.com) and Capt.
+Carle Hildreth (firstname.lastname@example.org).
+Click here for our 2020 ad rates and publication schedule.

 Mainer is supported by its advertisers and its readers, like you, who value independent local journalism.
-For the cost of one pint of Maine craft beer each month, you can help Mainer publish more content and keep it free for everyone.
-There’s no paywall or article-limit on mainernews.com, but our digital subscribers get early access to special features, the ability to post comments on this site, bonus material, and more.
-Click here for more info.
+For the cost of a pint of Maine craft beer each month, you can help Mainer publish more content and keep it free for everyone.
+There’s no paywall or article-limit on mainernews.com, but our digital subscribers get ad-free, expanded PDF versions of every issue and/or copies of the print magazine delivered to their home, as well as other bonus material and schwag.
+Click here to subscribe today!

 Mainer News Cooperative